MaryamMahmoodi/mvp/README.md

 - **JUnit 5**: For writing and running unit tests.
 - **Docker**: To containerize the application for easy deployment and scalability.
 - **Jackson ObjectMapper**: For JSON parsing in tests.
+- **Lombok**: Used to reduce code by generating getters, setters, constructors at compile time.

 ## Project Structure